MicrosoftDocs/learn/learn-pr/student-evangelism/optimize-basketball-player-rest-breaks/includes/6-create-starter-app.md

 :::image type="content" source="../media/action-on-github.png" alt-text="Screenshot that shows the GitHub action for this web app.":::

 To see the workflow that was generated, select the action, and then select **Workflow file**.
 In this action, all code that's pushed to the main branch is deployed to the static web app that's saved in the secret GitHub token that was set up when you connected the repo to Azure in Visual Studio Code.
-How GitHub Actions works is beyond the scope of this module, but if you want to learn more, you can check out the [GitHub Actions Learn module](/learn/modules/github-actions-ci?azure-portal=true).

 For this module, all you have to know is that if you push changes to your main branch, the changes are rendered in the static web app.